 I was born in Thessaloniki Greece, in 1972.
 I moved to the United Kingdom in 1996 where I began my career in the field of Mental Health with a BSc in Psychology and then an MA in Psychoanalytic Studies.
 In 2008 I further completed my training as a psychoanalytic psychotherapist for adults at the Arbours Association in London.
 During and after this training I worked for many years at the organisation’s mental health therapeutic communities, living among a diverse group of people with acute mental health difficulties.
 This hands-on experience was invaluable and continues to inform my work with individual therapy clients to this day.

-During my 8 years in London, I also worked in other organisations, including befriending schemes, housing for people with mental health difficulties and others, working with a variety of mental health difficulties.
+During my 8 years in London, I also worked in other organisations, including befriending schemes, housing for people with mental health difficulties and others, working with a variety of mental health difficulties, which gave me a solid view of the world out there and what is going on in it.

 Starting in 2005, I worked privately as a psychoanalytic psychotherapist in North London and as an honorary psychotherapist for the UK National Health System (NHS) in the Halliwick department of Psychological Therapies at Saint Ann’s hospital.